Workplace Guides for Supporting Neurodivergent Staff

 Employers are often unsure what reasonable adjustments look like in practice or when they become a legal requirement.

-This guide explains responsibilities under the Equality Act 2010, provides practical examples of workplace adjustments, and outlines how support such as Access to Work can help remove barriers for neurodivergent employees.
+This guide explains employer responsibilities under the Equality Act 2010, provides practical examples of workplace adjustments, and outlines how support such as Access to Work can help remove barriers for neurodivergent employees, particularly in situations where applying that guidance is not always straightforward.